sphinx-doc/sphinx/Doc-26/library/tarfile.rst

 archive is a sequence of blocks.
 An archive member (a stored file) is made up of a header block followed by data blocks.
 It is possible to store a file in a tar archive several times.
-Each archive member is represented by a :class:`TarInfo` object, see TarInfo Objects (section :ref:`tarinfo-objects`) for details.
+Each archive member is represented by a :class:`TarInfo` object, see :ref:`tarinfo-objects` for details.

 .. class:: TarFile(name=None, mode='r', fileobj=None, format=DEFAULT_FORMAT, tarinfo=TarInfo, dereference=False, ignore_zeros=False, encoding=None, errors=None, pax_headers=None, debug=0, errorlevel=0)